Bangkok United F.C.

-True Bangkok United Football Club (สโมสรฟุตบอลทรู แบงค็อก ยูไนเต็ด) is a Thai professional football club based in Pathum Thani province.
-Formerly known as Bangkok University Football Club until 2009.
-The club was relegated from the 2010 Thai Premier League only 4 years after winning their first league title in 2006.
-In 2012 they got promoted to Thai League 1 again, after finishing 3rd in 2012 Thai Division 1 League.
+True Bangkok United Football Club (สโมสรฟุตบอลทรู แบงค็อก ยูไนเต็ด) is a professional football club based in Pathum Thani province, Thailand.
+Known as Bangkok University Football Club until 2009, the club was relegated from the 2010 Thai Premier League only four years after winning their first league title in 2006.
+In 2012 they were promoted to Thai League 1, after finishing third in the 2012 Thai Division 1 League.

+The club has won 1 Thai League 1 title, 1 Thai League 2 title and 1 Thailand Champions Cup in their history.

 History

-Origins of the club: "Bangkok University"
+Origins of the club: "Bangkok University": 1988–2008

-The club was originally formed as Bangkok University FC in 1988 as a team for students at Bangkok University's Rangsit Campus in Pathum Thani Province, just north of Bangkok, the club have gone from provincial football, and winning university-level titles, to being a professionally run outfit in the top flight in the Thai Premier League.
+The club was originally formed as Bangkok University in 1988 as a team for students at Bangkok University's Rangsit Campus in Pathum Thani province, just north of Bangkok, the club have gone from provincial football, and winning university-level titles, to being a professionally run outfit in the top flight in the Thai Premier League.

 An era of titles

 Along the way to the Top flight, they won the Thai Division 1 League in 2003 and even captured the 2006 Thailand Premier League title against the odds, which has also enabled the club to taste life in the AFC Champions League.

 The club appeared in the 2007 AFC Champions League but played their home matches in the group stage away from the club's home.
 The first match on 7 March 2007 against Korea's Chunnam Dragons was played at the Thai-Japanese Stadium in Bangkok and the second, on 25 April against Indonesia's Arema Malang, was played at the Thai Army Sports Stadium in Bangkok, where tickets cost 50 baht.
 Both matches ended 0–0.
 The third, against Japan's Kawasaki Frontale, was played at the Thai Army Sports Stadium.
 The team has failed to qualify for the next stage.